Terry Denton

-Terry Denton (born 26 July 1950) is an Australian illustrator and author.
-Denton has written and illustrated more than 30 of his own books and illustrated numerous others for many notable Australian authors.
+Terence James Denton (26 July 1950 – 21 September 2026) was an Australian author, illustrator and artist.
+He wrote and illustrated more than 30 of his own books and illustrated numerous others for many notable Australian authors.
 His own books include the Gasp! series, which has been adapted into an animated TV series of the same name (and aired on Nine Network and ABC3).
-His art and designs contributed heavily to style and stories of the children's TV series Lift Off.
+His art and designs contributed heavily to the style and stories of the children's TV series Lift Off.

+Career

-Along with Andy Griffiths, Denton was a noted supporter of the September 2019 climate strikes.
+Denton was best known for his collaboration with Andy Griffiths on the Treehouse series, which has sold over 10 million copies in Australia.
+The 78-Storey Treehouse became the fastest-selling book in Australian history on its first day of sales in 2016.
+Denton's first major picture story book, Felix and Alexander, won the 1986 Children's Book Council of Australia Picture Book of the Year award.
+Along with Griffiths, Denton was a noted supporter of the September 2019 climate strikes.

+Personal life and death

-He is married and has three children.
-He is the second youngest of five boys and was born and grew up in Melbourne, Victoria.
-Denton now lives in Mornington, Victoria.
+Denton was the second youngest of five boys and was born and grew up in Melbourne, Victoria.
+He was married and had three children.

+Denton died in Mornington, Victoria, on 21 September 2026 at the age of 76.